-- Children at SEND Support who are unlikely to need a full Additional Needs Plan (ANP) in the near future work with a trusted adult to share ideas about their aspirations, their strengths, their challenges and what they feel has helped them and can help them further in the future.
+Children at SEND Support who are unlikely to need a full Additional Needs Plan (ANP) in the near future work with a trusted adult to share ideas about their aspirations, their strengths, their challenges and what they feel has helped them and can help them further in the future.
 This is collated into an Assess, Plan, Do, Review sheet that is updated at meetings with parents and carers.
-This is then shared with adults working in class, visiting supply teachers and, where relevant (for example social or emotional issues or vision or hearing impaired) staff working at play and lunch times or in the wider school. - Children at SEND Support who have an ANP work with a trusted adult to record their thoughts and feelings, opinions and ideas to feed into the Plan.
+This is then shared with adults working in class, visiting supply teachers and, where relevant (for example

+- social or emotional issues or vision or hearing impaired) staff working at play and lunch times or in the wider school. - Children at SEND Support who have an ANP work with a trusted adult to record their thoughts and feelings, opinions and ideas to feed into the Plan.
 They have the opportunity to talk about what they feel helps them, any challenges and what may add to these.
-They also have the opportunity to share their aspirations for the future, both in the long term and more visible future, but more detail is also gathered to give us a fuller picture of children at this level.

-- Looked After Children have PEP and LAC meetings throughout the year and their input is sort both at home and at school at least three times a year to ensure we are supporting them the best we can. - In class, children work individually and in pairs to say how well they felt they achieved tasks or how confident they were.
-This enables the teacher to adapt planning and target those children who are less confident for further support or intervention if needed.
+They also have the opportunity to share their aspirations for the future, both in the long term and more visible future, but more detail is also gathered to give us a fuller picture of children at this level. - Looked After Children have PEP and LAC meetings throughout the year and their input is sought to ensure we are supporting them the best we can. - In class, children work individually and in pairs to say how well they felt they achieved tasks or how confident they were.
+This enables the teacher to adapt planning and target those children who are less confident for further support or intervention if needed. - When children aren't managing well (either in terms of learning or emotional regulation) then follow up sessions will take place in line with our Behaviour Support Policy to explore what is going on for them and include them in planning for next steps.